M&A Due Diligence: Getting It Right Before (and After) the Deal

 In 2026, due diligence is no longer a technical exercise.
 It is a strategic capability and a competitive advantage.

-In this high-impact, half-day session led by Grant Thornton, senior deal leaders will unpack how acquiring firms are upgrading financial, regulatory, operational and technology due diligence to protect margin, reduce risk and accelerate growth.
+In this high-impact, half-day session led by Grant Thornton and supported by Farrer & Co., senior deal leaders will unpack how acquiring firms are upgrading financial, regulatory, operational and technology due diligence to protect margin, reduce risk and accelerate growth.

 Why attend*?